In-Person Event

 Edward R. Carpenter, Jr., Esq.

 Edward R. Carpenter, Jr. is a 1979 graduate of Villanova University, cum laude, with a B.A. in History.
 Thereafter, he attended Delaware Law School of Widener University and received his Juris Doctorate in 1982.
 Ted is a frequent lecturer on a variety of topics related to workers’ compensation matters.
 He has also authored numerous articles in his field of concentration.
-Ted is a former Executive Board Member for the Philadelphia Workers’ Compensation Claim Association, where he served as the Editor for the organization’s publication, “The Newsletter.”
-He has held various positions with the workers’ compensation section of the Pennsylvania Defense Institute, including co-editor for the Pennsylvania Defense Institute’s Publication, PDI News, and cochair of the section.
-Ted is also a member of the Pennsylvania and Delaware County Bar Associations and a member of the Insurance Society of Philadelphia where he has participated in the organization and presentation of programs dealing with workers’ compensation issues.
+Ted is a former Executive Board Member for the Philadelphia Workers’ Compensation Claims Association where he served as the Editor for the organization’s publication, “The Newsletter.”
+He has held various positions with the workers’ compensation section of Pennsylvania Defense Institute, including co-editor for the Pennsylvania Defense Institute’s Publication, PDI News, and co-chair of the section.
+Ted is member of the Pennsylvania Workers’ Compensation Coalition, formally the Pennsylvania Self-Insured Association.
+Ted also is a member of the Pennsylvania and Delaware County Bar Associations as well as a former member of the Insurance Society of Philadelphia where he has participated in the organization and presentation of programs dealing with workers’ compensation issues.

 Jaclyn M. Day, Esq.